 While emigrating to Canada, Pi Patel’s ship sinks, leaving him stranded in a life boat with a hyena, an orangutan, a wounded zebra and a 450 pound Bengal tiger.
 The fantastical adventures that ensue bend reality.
 Martel puts you into the lifeboat with Pi and takes you along for quite a ride.

 The Beach, Alex Garland

 Garland’s Richard searches for the mythical “Beach”, but once found, isn’t quite the idyllic Eden that he was seeking. “…this story takes you out of the comfort of your home and slams you into a foreign country on a bus to god knows where.”

 Don Quixote, Miguel de Cervantes

-Don Quixote is the arguably the first travel literature book ever written.
+Don Quixote is the arguably the first travel literature book ever written, and certainly the first bestseller of books on Spain.
 It’s a road trip, a buddy comedy and a delusional romp.

 Fear and Loathing in Las Vegas, Hunter S. Thompson

 Also a road trip.
 Also a buddy comedy.
 Also full of delusions, but of a different sort.
 This book is ostensibly non-fiction.
 But Thompson and Dr. Gonzo set off in a convertible to Las Vegas with: 2 bags of grass, 75 pellets of mescaline, 5 sheets of acid, a salt shaker full of cocaine, a pile of pills, a quart of tequila, a quart of rum, a case of Bud, a pint of raw ether and 12 amyls.
 So, there is no way that he remembered any of it, and I’m calling this rollicking ride a fantastic work of fiction.

 Kerouac sends Dean Moriarty and Sal Paradise on a series of frenetic journeys back and forth across the country.
 It epitomizes the restless young generation emerging from the stifling culture of the late 50’s.